 On the ninth day of Christmas, a kind person gave to me… a scholarship to help me read and write properly.

-How can a scholarship help children in need?
+How does donating a scholarship help children in need?

 On the tenth day of Christmas, a kind person gave to me … some furry friends who will help support my family.

-How do farm animals help a child in need?
+How does donating farm animals help children in need?

 Each of these furry friends has a different part to play in supporting a family in need.
 Chickens provide children with nutritious eggs, a source of protein that’s essential for healthy development.
 Pig manure can be used to fertilise vegetable gardens, while sheep will provide a family with wool that can be used to knit warm clothing and blankets for winter.

 Day 11.
 Gift vocational training and tools